umerarif01/zova/README.md

 6. Run the ingest backend:

-   clone the ingest backend from [here](https://github.com/umerarif01/zova-backend) and follow the instructions to run it.
+   Clone the ingest backend from [here](https://github.com/umerarif01/zova-backend) and follow the instructions to run it.

 ## Contributing